telerik/reporting-docs/knowledge-base/font-is-incorrect-on-first-render-azure.md

 ---
-title: The report item is rendered with an incorrect font on the first render in Azure
+title: The Report Item is Rendered with an Incorrect Font on the First Render in Azure
-description: When viewing a report that is rendered in Azure environment the font is replaced on the first instance
+description: When viewing a report that is rendered in Azure environment the font is replaced with a default one on the first instance
 type: troubleshooting
 page_title: The first instance of a report item is with different font than the rest
 slug: font-is-incorrect-on-first-render-azure